redoio/population_metrics/README.md

-# Introduction
+# population_metrics
 Batch runner to compute **population-level sentencing metrics** and **suitability scores** for all individuals, writing a flat file (CSV/Parquet).
-The pipeline is strict about missing inputs: metrics are **skipped** when their prerequisites aren’t present (no fabricated values).
+The pipeline is strict about missing inputs: when nothing can be evaluated for a person, we emit NaNs instead of 0 so the case can be flagged, metrics are **skipped** when their prerequisites aren’t present (no fabricated values).
 Metrics are **named and extensible**; new metrics can be added without changing positional order.

 ## Repo contents
 - `config.py` — Paths (DEV/PROD), column map (`COLS`), defaults (`DEFAULTS`), offense lists (`OFFENSE_LISTS`), and metric weights (`METRIC_WEIGHTS`).